 Automotive experts hired?

 On March 29, 2017, a report out of Switzerland suggested that “at least” 10 doctoral and postdoctoral students from EHT Zurich had left the university to work at a local Apple facility.
 According to Inside-IT, the former students would be working on the self-driving car project.

 On April 18, 2017, a report by CNBC detailed how top Apple analyst and venture capitalist Gene Munster believes the company is “almost certainly” exploring how to build an entire car.

-Munster was quoted as saying: “In an ideal world, Apple’s car project would involve the company building the actual automobile, combining hardware and software.”
+Munster was quoted as saying: “In an ideal world,

 “In reality, the complexity of designing and manufacturing a vehicle may push the company to integrate deeply with an automotive partner or partners in an effort more similar to the Apple TV – plugging Apple’s technology into an existing product,” he continued.

 Munster added that the “auto market poses challenges that Apple may not be able to overcome on the hardware side”, and noted: “Aside from finding a partner, we note that the typical automotive design process takes 5-7 years.
 Even on an accelerated timetable, Apple is likely multiple years away from a completed hardware design for a car.”

 On April 22, 2017, we reported on a Business Insider article that revealed Apple had received a permit to test autonomous vehicles on California’s roads.
 The documents revealed how Apple would be using six drivers to test out three Lexus RX 450h SUVs.